 This website has its personal moments (like the love letter I wrote my husband one day), but I’m sure a lot of people who come here just get the information they are looking for and go on.
-At least, that’s what I try to do with many of my blog posts.
+At least, that’s what I try to provide with many of my blog posts.
 How to do this or that, which product is best, etc.

 The other direction is that my belief in the need for preparedness has increased.
 There is no telling what the next few years will bring, and I would wish that everyone had some water, food, cash, and other basics on hand.
 Do you?
 Please do stock up on at least a few things.
 I’m certainly not wearing camo and carrying a weapon.
-I’m looking to how all of us can help each other going forward.
+I’m looking at how all of us can help each other going forward.
 So far, for me, that means a minimal attention on politics.
 If my inner guidance changes, my actions will too.

-In the course of doing the making the header for colorfulprayer.com, I went to Pixabay.com, my main source for free imagery that can be used for commercial activites like websites or books without your having to attribute the image.
+In the course of doing the making the header for colorfulprayer.com, I went to Pixabay.com, my main source for free imagery that can be used for commercial activities like websites or books without your having to attribute the image.
 This is really helpful because it’s not always easy to put a link like that someplace on your site or project.

 A Shoutout for Pixabay